-In this post I outline some of the best, easiest and cheapest options for short term accommodation and apartment renting in Chiang Mai.
+In this post I outline some of the best, easiest and cheapest options for short term accommodation and apartment renting in Chiang Mai, Thailand.

-When visiting Chiang Mai as a digital nomad, the advice when it comes to finding a place to live from most people is simple: “stay somewhere for a few days, then scout around for an apartment and move in“.
+When looking for accommodation in Chiang Mai as a digital nomad, the advice when looking for a place to live from most people is simple: “stay somewhere for a few days, then scout around for an apartment and move in“.

 It sounds super simple, but even then, making the decision of where to stay those first few days isn’t easy.
 Which areas are good?
 Where do people hang out?
 What if the place I pick is terrible?!